Skip to main content

 • Financial aid bridges the gap between what you can afford and the cost of your education.
 Awards are based on financial need using a federally approved "need analysis."

-• To apply for a Pell Grant or Direct Stafford Loan:
+• To apply for a Pell Grant and/or Direct Stafford Loan:

 1. Complete the FAFSA

-3. School uses your Student Aid Index (SAI) to determine award
+3. School uses your Student Aid Index (SAI) to determine award.
+You will receive an award letter via the mail

 • You’re considered Independent if you meet any of the following: